kledvina/flexible-routing/README.md

 ### Running simulate.py

-First, you will need to edit *simulate.py* to specify the scenario details as well as problem sizes and number of random instances to generate.
-A scenario defines several network parameters, namely primary route size, overlap size, vehicle capacity, and customer demand distribution.
+You will need to edit *simulate.py* directly to specify the scenario details as well as problem sizes and number of random instances to generate.
+A **scenario** defines several network parameters, namely primary route size, overlap size, vehicle capacity, and customer demand distribution.
 The code is set up to easily accomodate the following scenarios:

 ![Scenarios](https://github.com/kledvina/flexible-routing/blob/master/figures/scenarios.png)